-FUSE OPC-UA has been developed (designed, implemented, and verified) after the last milestone in 2/2020.
+FUSE OPC-UA has been developed (designed, implemented, and verified) in 2/2020.
 The tool originates from solving the WP3 pilot problem on fuel characterization, as a part of the heat exchanger fouling monitoring problem.
-The links between Matlab - OPC-UA - StreamPipes have been implemented and tested with the FUSE state estimation tool.
-Currently, the link between pilot and OPC-UA server has been simulated by a Matlab OPC-UA client, the OPC-DA communication has not been tested.
+The communication of data between Matlab - OPC-UA - StreamPipes has been implemented and tested with the FUSE state estimation tool.